“Untrustworthy husband” is not the chirpiest title for a newlywed blog, I know.

 When you are a new couple, marriage is such a thing and you wrestle with knowing what is right or almost right.

 “Am I seeing my own things?
 Are my suspicions true?
 We’ve been married only a few months, should I be concerned that my husband is untrustworthy?
 Or am I just being jumpy?”

 Sidebar: One of the most popular articles on this blog (close 10,000 monthly hits on a single blog post) is When You Don’t Trust Your Husband.
 Yes, a lack of trust is a topic that interests many wives.

 Let’s also be clear, just because a few of these behaviors are present doesn’t mean a husband is untrustworthy.
 It merely says there’s work to do.
-And you can read some thoughts in the post mentioned above.

 11 signs of an untrustworthy husband

 1. He has a problem giving you access.

 He fusses and fights your access to his phone, computer, emails, social media, bank account.